 The talk “Gendering the research landscape.
-Gender distribution among the contributors to the TEI Conference and Members’ Meeting 2016” (authored with Peter Andorfer) will be presented at the Women’s History in the Digital World conference at Maynooth university.
+Gender distribution among the contributors to the TEI Conference and Members’ Meeting 2016” (authored with Peter Andorfer) was presented at the Women’s History in the Digital World conference at Maynooth university.

 Location: Maynooth University, Ireland

 The TEI Conference and Members’ Meeting 2016 took place at the Austrian Academy of Sciences in Vienna and was hosted by the Austrian Centre for Digital Humanities.
 As hosts, we took an interest in the gender distribution among the contributors to the conference.
 However, as we had not collected information on the gender the conference contributors identified with, we were confronted with a lack of data.